royyandzakiy/clasp-boilerplate/README.md

     npm push # git push && clasp push
     ```

-- after this, your Apps-Script foldering will adopt using the `./src`
+- after this, your Apps-Script project foldering will adopt using the `./src`
-- run the code in the Apps-Script console
+- run the code in the Apps-Script console (refresh page!)

 ---